RuoshuiM/cs50w-project1/README.md

 - Update Bootstrap!
 (So dropdown-menu-right and custom_forms work!)

 ### Problems that still exist:
+- Needs Improvements:
+    - Search category selection
+        - Keep area expanded if the user has done so
+        - Use cookies to remember selection

 - Styling:
     - How to get the search icon to be inside of the search box?